A Texas man who stormed the Capitol threatened to ‘assassinate’ Ocasio-Cortez, feds say

 Miller hurled online threats at the officer, saying that if he got his hands on him, he would “hug his neck with a nice rope,” according to court documents.
 On Jan.
 16, he wrote on Facebook that “its huntin season” and that the officer “deserve[s] to die.”

 In a Facebook chat, investigators said, Miller admitted that he was “happy to make death threats.”
-And when he was asked if police knew his name, he said it was probably time for him to “be hard to locate.”
+And when he was asked whether police knew his name, he said it was probably time for him to “be hard to locate.”

-In addition to the incriminating evidence on Miller’s social media accounts, federal officials said he’s also visible on surveillance footage inside the Capitol on Jan.
-6. One clip shows Miller inside the Rotunda at 2:46 p.m. wearing a red MAGA hat, carrying a pro-Trump flag and an American flag, with his face covering pulled down below his neck.
+In addition to citing the incriminating evidence on Miller’s social media accounts, federal officials said he’s also visible on surveillance footage inside the Capitol on Jan.
+6. One clip shows Miller inside the Rotunda at 2:46 p.m. wearing a red MAGA hat and carrying a pro-Trump flag and an American flag, with his face covering pulled down below his neck.
 Another video shows him in a crowd at the entrance of the Rotunda, pushing past Capitol Police officers.

 Miller is one of more than 100 people who have been charged with breaching the Capitol earlier this month.
-Last week Thomas Fee, a 53-year-old retired New York firefighter from Freeport, N.Y., was arrested and charged after he allegedly sent his girlfriend’s boyfriend — who is a federal agent — a picture of himself inside the Rotunda.
+Last week, Thomas Fee, a 53-year-old retired New York City firefighter from Freeport, N.Y., was arrested and charged after he allegedly sent his girlfriend’s brother — who is a federal agent — a picture of himself inside the Rotunda.
 Similar to Miller, many alleged rioters have openly bragged about their exploits on social media, making it easier for federal agents to track them down and connect them to the insurrection.

-In a statement to The Post, Miller’s lawyer, Clint Broden, said his client “regrets the actions he took on Jan.
+In a statement to The Post, Miller’s attorney, Clint Broden, said his client “regrets the actions he took on Jan.
 6,” calling them a “misguided effort to show his support for former president Trump.”

 Miller is due back in court for a detention hearing on Monday, according to the Justice Department.